I accidentally wrote my first

 superpower—they let your programs make smart choices.
 Whether

-for simple decisions, conditional
+you’re using if/elif/else for simple decisions, conditional

-expressions for quick one-liners, or match/case
+expressions for quick one-liners, or match/case for fancy data

 handling, you’re now equipped to write code that’s clear and